Many people experience leg pain.

 However, there’s a variety of different causes.

-Physical therapy can treat your leg pain, but treatment will be different depending on what’s causing it.
+Physical therapy can treat your leg pain, but treatment will differ depending on what’s causing it.

 Let’s take a look at some of the more common causes.